learning-unlimited/ESP-Website/docs/admin/releases/13/README.rst

 - Fixed logging errors when sending emails.
 - Fixed errors that occurred when emailing users with particular symbols in their names.
 - Fixed a bug affecting ranks beyond the first choice in the class lottery.
+- Fixed a bug where selecting a timeslot on a different day on the onsite attendance module would have unexpected behavior.

 Development changes
 ===================